Arrival: Malaga / Jimena de la Frontera

 El Bosque could be a good choice for a lunch stop as its river, of the same name, is full of succulent trout (quite a rarity at such southerly latitudes).
 After resting from your exhilarating descent you’ll head out over rolling farmland of olives and cereals, through bursts of cork oak to the Guadalcacin Reservoir where lies the pretty village of Algar.
 Another great option for lunch, especially if game out of the local forests is your thing.
 Delicious!

-As Arcos is perched on the top of a huge cliff, you’ll have one more climb before you can sit admiring the dramatic views across the Bornos lake with a celebratory cerveza!
+As Arcos is perched on the top of a huge cliff, you’ll have one more climb before you can sit admiring the dramatic views across Bornos Lake with a celebratory cerveza!
 Yeah.
 Felicidades!

 Hopefully, before setting off from the hotel you will have time to spend the morning exploring the steep narrow alleyways and enjoying a last café con Leche before your short journey back to Malaga for an onward journey home.